Kruptein/planarally-docs/tutorial/general/common-tools.md

 PlanarAlly packs a bunch of tools for your convenience.
 Some of these are used often throughout a session, some are more exotic.

-For a detailled explanation of most tools, visit the [tools section](/docs/tools/select/).
+This section will just give a brief overview, for a more detailled explanation of most tools, visit the [tools section](/docs/tools/select/).

 ## Toolbar and mode